Destination Wedding Planning: The Venue Selection Process

 This is where things get real.
-At this stage, I consult with a travel agent who specializes in the locations and types of properties that my couple is considering.
-We pull travel costs and budget numbers for different options that accommodate the clients' vision, so our couple knows approximately what their guests will pay for the trip and what the basic wedding costs will be for food, beverage, and venue fees.
+At this stage, I may consult with a travel agent who specializes in the locations and types of properties that my couple is considering.
+I pull travel costs and budget numbers for different options that accommodate the clients' vision, so our couple knows approximately what their guests will pay for the trip and what the basic wedding costs will be for food, beverage, and venue fees.

 After identifying the 2 to 3 top picks, a site visit is vital.
 That arbor on the beach may look gorgeous in photos, but what you may not know is that just outside the frame, there are beach lounge chairs and old guys in speedos spraying tanning oil (how romantic!).
 Or, the resort's outdoor reception photos may look just perfect, but the ballroom (rain backup plan) may be in major need of repair.
 Or, the service staff may not be as attentive as you expect.
 These are things you can only find out by physically visiting the resort.